juharris/altymeter/README.md

 The following describes the main keys for configuration.
 There are many more that are just not documented yet.

-There are sensible defaults for all fields except for the API keys.
+There are sensible defaults for *most* fields except for the API keys.

 ```
 API:
   Azure:
-    Cognitive:
+    Cognitive: # For reading text in tweeted pictures.
       subscription key: Your subscription key for Azure API's.
       endpoint base: The endpoint for Azure cognitive API's.
   Pushbullet: